fcroiseaux/icsmerge/README.md

-# icsmerge
+# Merging multiple ics calendars into one with privacy options
-This project is aimed to allow sharing multiple calendar coming from deifferent sources in one single ics file.
+This project is aimed to allow sharing multiple calendar coming from different sources in one single ics file.
-I wrote this program because I use multiple calendars and need to share my agenda with friends and colleagues without sharing all details on all calendars.
+I wrote this program because I use multiple calendars and often need to share my agendas with friends and colleagues without sharing all details on all calendars.
 I also want to be able to make distinction between calendars.

 ## Configuration structure
 The server supports exposing multiple ics files through json configuration structure